Advice for High-Risk Times in Student’s Life

 - Right after finals

-Let your student know that he/she is facing a time of potential high-risk drinking.
+Let your young adults know that they are facing a time of potential high-risk drinking.
 Clarify your expectations of their behavior.
 Explore their plans to stay safe.

 Facing an Alcohol-Related Crisis – Getting Assistance